7 Steps to Learn from Mistakes and Grow as a Person

 Don’t beat yourself up over making a mistake.
 Instead, show yourself some compassion.

-Studies have found that having compassionate acceptance of your own mistakes can boost your determination to reach your goals.
+Studies have found that compassionate acceptance of your mistakes can boost your determination to reach your goals.

-It’s true that lying on the couch all day watching television won’t help you finish that big work project.
+Indeed, lying on the couch watching television all day won’t help you finish that big project.
 But ruminating over it doesn’t help, either.
 Take the chance to let go of your poor choices, offer yourself compassion, and consider what made you waste your day in the first place:

 • What did you gain from lying around all day?